NervanaSystems/ngraph/doc/sphinx/source/introduction.rst

    **Figure C**:  Inevitable scaling problem

-Integrating PlaidML with nGraph provides flexbility to support the latest deep learning models in the absence of hand-optimized kernels for new operations.
+Integrating PlaidML with nGraph provides flexibility to support the latest deep learning models in the absence of hand-optimized kernels for new operations.
 PlaidML works together with nGraph to address the exponential growth of kernels.